 - Transparency selection: Do the policies discuss the issues raised in the question?

-- Qualitative selection: Does the vendor indicate whether or not it engages in the particular practice described?
+- Qualitative selection: Does the company indicate whether or not it engages in the particular practice described?

 - Notes: Is there anything noteworthy, exceptional, or egregious regarding the details of the question that should be noted?